RedHatQE/openshift-python-wrapper/scripts/resource/README.md

 #### Adding tests

-- Generate the resource file and json file by adding `--add-tests` flag
+- Add a new test for the provided `kind` by passing `--add-tests` flag
 - Replace `Pod` with the kind you want to add to the tests

 ```bash